 I did it!
 I didn’t think it would be possible, but I managed to create a spread that I love EVEN MORE than my beloved peanut butter!!
 Just like many of my best creations, this was the result of an accidental experiment when I was testing out different kinds of caramel for my Salted Caramel Popcorn, but I immediately realised that this masterpiece required a whole blog post of it’s own!

-Ever since that day, I have been re-making this again and again to use as a frosting for brownies and cakes, mainly my Flourless Triple Chocolate Cake with Sticky Toffee Frosting & Salted Caramel Popcorn, as a toast topping spread over sourdough / a slice of my Ultimate Banana Bread, or as dip for fruit – apple pieces, fresh strawberries and baked pears have all been tried and tested!
+Ever since that day, I have been re-making this again and again to use as a frosting for brownies and cakes (like my Flourless Triple Chocolate Popcorn Cake), to stuff my Chocolate Sticky Toffee Cups or spread over some toasted sourdough.
+I also recommend slathering this on a slice of my Ultimate Banana Bread or using it as dip for fruit – apple pieces, fresh strawberries and baked pears have all been tried and tested!
 I normally dollop any leftovers into my Porridge or Overnight Oats, or blend a spoonful into a Green Smoothie for some natural sweetness!

 Imagine crossing toffee with fudge, minus all the dairy and refined sugar.
 There aren’t even any natural sweeteners in here like maple syrup / honey / agave nectar / stevia – it is purely sweetened with one of nature’s greatest gifts: dates!
 Dates are one of my absolute favourite foods to snack on – they are basically nature’s candy and I love stuffing them with peanut butter and a pinch of cinnamon – I beg you to try it!